PronkMedia/Home-Assistant-Config/README.md

 ## Todo
 - Adjust light icons and naming
+- Add a new multimedia view
+- Create conditional entity rows for unavailable lights
 - Cast a new view to Google Nest Hub
-- Create conditional entity rows for unavailable lights
 - Use `decluttering-card` to clean up current configuration